 - Organize by Page Template: Having a heatmap specific to each page can make the analysis tricky if your page is an ecommerce product page, and you have hundreds or even thousands of them.
 You need to be able to aggregate results for all pages of a certain type.

 - Responsive Heatmaps: The heat mapping tool has to work on pages accessed from a mobile device.
-Actions specific to these device should be recorded, such as touches, scrolls and swipes.
+Actions specific to these devices should be recorded, such as touches, scrolls, and swipes.
 During the analysis, you should be able to distinguish between behaviors and navigation sessions seen on mobile vs desktop devices so that you can correctly interpret the data.

 - Exportable Maps: This important feature lets you easily share your results with teammates.

-- Dynamic Heatmaps: You should be able to see clicks on dynamic elements: drop-down menu, slider, carrousel, elements loaded using AJAX or using a JavaScrip framework like React.js or Angular.js.
+- Dynamic Heatmaps: You should be able to see clicks on dynamic elements: drop-down menu, slider, carousel, elements loaded using AJAX or using a JavaScrip framework like React.js or Angular.js.